 At this point, AvatarList is a candidate for design system inclusion.
 Stakeholders must review the component to see if it meets expectations for functionality and appearance.

-Find the AvatarList in the Storybook online.
+Find the AvatarList in your published Storybook.
 It should look identical to your local Storybook.

-The online Storybook is a universal reference point for the team.
+The published Storybook is a universal reference point for the team.
 Share the link to AvatarList with other stakeholders to get feedback faster.
-Your team will love you because they don’t have to deal with code or setting up a development environment.
+Your team will love you because they don’t have to deal with code or set up a development environment.

-Reaching consensus with numerous teams often feels an exercise in futility.
-Folks reference out of date code, don’t have a development environment, or scatter feedback across multiple tools.
+Reaching consensus with numerous teams often feels like an exercise in futility.
+Folks reference out-of-date code, don’t have a development environment or scatter feedback across multiple tools.
 Reviewing Storybook online makes it as simple as sharing a URL.

 Our test suite runs in the background every commit.
-AvatarList is a simple presentational component so unit tests aren’t necessary.
-But if we take a look at the PR check, our visual testing tool Chromatic has already detected changes that need to be reviewed.
+AvatarList is a simple presentational component, so unit tests aren’t necessary.
+But if we look at the PR check, our visual testing tool Chromatic has already detected changes that need reviewing.

 Once you’re done, the build will pass in Chromatic.